emutos/manual/usermanual/docs/index.md

 You can select one file by clicking on it.
 Select multiple files within the same window by selecting the first, then hold the shift key down while you click on other files (Shift Click).
 There is no way to select a range of files.
 You can narrow the visible files by [setting the file mask](#file-mask).
 You can select all the files in the current window with File -> Select All Items (^A).
 Having done that, you can then use Shift Click to deselect items.

-If you then select an operation, the dialog you then select will walk through the ones you have selected.
+If you then select an operation, the dialog you then select will walk through the files you have selected.
 For example, select several files and directories.
 Then look at the information on them with ^I. The Skip button at the bottom lets you skip a file or directory, whereas the OK button accepts your changes, and the Cancel button lets you end the sequence.

 #### Manipulating Files and Directories ####

 Once you have selected one or more files, you can copy them to another window by dragging them to the new window.
-You can move them by holding down the control key while you drag.
+You can move them by holding down a control key while you drag.

 * To create a new folder, File -> New Folder (^N).